-Figure 2 Resource extension drilling and results relative to the published resource. (a) This diagram contains exploration results and historic exploration results as originally reported in fuller context in Saturn Metals Limited ASX Announcements as published on the Company's website.
+Figure 3 Resource extension drilling and results and holes for which assays remain pending relative to the published resource (locations of cross sections a-a'-Figure 1 and b-b' Figure 2 also illustrated). (a) This diagram contains exploration results and historic exploration results as originally reported in fuller context in Saturn Metals Limited ASX Announcements as published on the Company's website.
 Saturn Metals Limited confirms that it is not aware of any new information or data that materially affects the information on results noted.